JaniBashaShaik259/sql-data-warehouse-project/README.md

 ---

-### BI: Analytics & Reporting (Data Analysis)

-###  Objective
-Develop SQL-based analytics to deliver detailed insights into:
-- **Customer Behavior**
-- **Product Performance**
-- **Sales Trends**

-These insights empower stakeholders with key business metrics, enabling strategic decision-making.

----

 ### 🛡️ License
-This project is licensed under the [MIT License].(LICENSE).
+This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

 ## 🌟 About Me
 Hi there!
 I'm **Jani Basha Shaik**, an aspiring Data Engineer.
 Open to collaborating on projects, internships, or full-time roles.